dharmjit/copyimage-controller/README.md

 ## Development
-This controller is developed using [kubebuilder](https://book.kubebuilder.io).
+This controller is developed using [kubebuilder](https://book.kubebuilder.io) to generate all the bootstrap code as well as kuberetes manifests.
 As we do not require any CRDs for this controller, API Types creation is skipped.

 Below controllers are created for watching/reconciling `deployments` and `daemonsets` respectively.

+- CopyImageDeploymentReconciler
+- CopyImageDaemonsetReconciler

-Both controllers filters onl create/update events
+Both controllers filters only create/update events on their respective watch objects as shown for CopyImageDeploymentReconciler

 ```go
 // CopyImageController for Deployments